uk-gov-mirror/hmcts.pcq-commons/README.md

     ./gradlew check
 ```

-To push the changes to your local repoository execute the following command.
+To push the changes to your local repository execute the following command.

 ```bash
     ./gradlew publishToMavenLocal